On well-posedness of forward-backward SDEs-A unified approach: Well-posedness of the dominating equations

-If (\ref{case3.2}) holds, follow the arguments in Theorem \ref{thm-constant-F2} (ii) for the lower bound and those in Theorem \ref{thm-nonlinear1} for the upper bound, one can easily show that, for $\e$ sufficiently small, the ODEs in (\ref{ODE}) have solutions $\overline\by $ and $\underline\by$ such that $-C_2\le \underline\by \le\overline \by\le c_3$ for some $C_2>0$.
+If (\ref{case32}) holds, follow the arguments in Theorem \ref{teo-constant-F2}(ii) for the lower bound and those in Theorem \ref{teo-nonlinear1} for the upper bound, one can easily show that, for $\varepsilon $ sufficiently small, the ODEs in (\ref{ODE}) have solutions $\overline\by$ and $\underline\by$ such that $-C_2\le \underline\by\le\overline\by\le c_3$ for some $C_2>0$.

-The other two cases can be proved similarly.
+The other two cases can be proved similarly. \end{pf}

-\section{Small Duration Case Revisited}
+\section{Small duration case revisited}

-At this point we would like to point out that the well-posedness of (linear) variational FBSDE (\ref{variFBSDE}) and the associated {\it characteristic BSDE} (\ref{hatYBSDE}) studied in previous sections only guarantee the existence of the decoupling field, assuming that the existence of the solution to the original FBSDE (\ref{FBSDE}).
-In fact, the coefficients of (\ref{variFBSDE}) actually depend on the solution to the FBSDE.
-Therefore, except for the case when the FBSDE (\ref{FBSDE}) itself is linear, the starting point should be the ``local existence" result for FBSDE, or more precisely, the wellposedness of FBSDE (\ref{FBSDE}) over small time interval.
-We note that this seemingly well-understood problem still contains many interesting issues that have not been completely observed, especially in the case when $\si$ depends on $z$ (i.e., $\si_3\neq 0$), which we now describe.
+In this and the next section, we shall argue that the well-posedness of the dominating ODEs will lead to the desired regular decoupling field.
+Our starting point will be the ``local existence'' result for FBSDE, or more precisely, the well-posedness of FBSDE (\ref{FBSDE}) over small time interval.
+We note that this seemingly well-understood problem still contains many interesting issues that have not been completely observed, especially in the case when $\sigma $ depends on $z$ (i.e., $\sigma _3\neq0$), which we now describe.